dcrubro/hammy/README.md

 # Hammy
 A Discord Bot for Ham/Amateur Radio

 Fun fact: The logo of Hammy is a function!
 It is: f(x) = e^(-x^2)sin(9x)

+## Features
+Currently in-development, many features planned!

+## Architecture
+Hammy is written in C, using the [Concord Library](https://github.com/Cogmasters/concord).
+It's multithreaded, with a thread pool system for queuing jobs.

+User interactions can be of two types:
+- Instant Interactions: Handled directly by the master thread, don't require any communication with the backend, performed on-bot.
+- Non-Instant Interactions: Queued into the job pool, where a worker thread picks them up (handoff) for processing in the background and responds later.

 ## AI Disclosure
 AI tools were used responsibly in the creation of this project, mainly for cmakelists off a pre-made template.
 It has also been used for minor things like functions, reviews, commits, etc.